 A.R.
-162. Player A1 is airborne and her momentum is carrying her out of bounds.
+5-59.
+Player A1 is airborne and their momentum is carrying them out of bounds.
 A1, while airborne and in control of the ball, requests a timeout.
 The official:

 - (1) Inadvertently blows the whistle; or - (2) Blows the whistle and immediately grants a timeout.